AlekVolsk/cfi/README.md

 _description in Russian [here](README.ru.md)_

+IMPORTANT!
+Release 1.0.15 is final, further support of this extension is not planned.

 System plugin for Joomla!
 3.7+ for importing and exporting articles with custom fields.

 Adapted for Joomla!
 4.